lorin/paxos-poec/README.md

 ## Protocol pseudocode

-We're going to implement the Paxos protocol in Burckhardt's pseudocode, using the description in [Paxos Made Simple][PMS].
+Below is my implementation of the Paxos protocol in Burckhardt's pseudocode, using the description in [Paxos Made Simple][PMS].

 To keep things simple, I'm going to assume there's a single Learner, that reliably receives "accepted" messages from all of the acceptors.

 All other message can potentially be lost.

+Note that this pseudocode doesn't get used directly by my Alloy model.
+Instead, I manually translate it into the model using the approach described in
+Section 8.4 Pseudocode Compilation (p101) of [PoEC].

+In TLA+, you can use PlusCal, which will automatically do the translation for you.

 ```
 // default of Val is undef